Integral models of Shimura varieties with parahoric level structure, II: Local models and embeddings

 \begin{thm} Let $(G, \{\mu\}, \Gg)$ be a local model triple over $F$.
 Assume $G$ quasi-tame, $G\simeq \prod_{i=1}^r\Res_{K_i/F}H_i$, with $H_i$ split over a tame extension of $K_i$.
 Assume that $p$ is odd and that all the $H_i$ are of classical type.
 Suppose $ (G,\{\mu\})$ admits a Hodge embedding $\rho$ of the form (\ref{productHodge}) as above.
 After replacing the Hodge embedding $\rho$ by a direct sum $\rho^{\oplus m}$ as above, there exists a lattice $\La\subset V$ and a quasi-parahoric group scheme $\Gg'$ of $G$ with $(\Gg')^\circ=\Gg^\circ$ such that $\rho$ extends to a closed immersion $\Gg'\hook \GL(\La)$ and there is a closed immersion

 extending the natural map on the generic fiber. \end{thm} \begin{Remark} {\rm If the target $\pi_1(G)_I$ of the Kottwitz homomorphism is a torsion-free group, then we always have $\Gg'=\Gg=\Gg^\circ$, see \cite{HR}.
-In the course of the proof we will see that if $\Gg=\Gg_\bx$ for $\bx$ generic in its facet, then we can take in the above $\Gg'=\Gg$, provided that $G$ does not involve anisotropic factors coming from division algebras of degree divisible by $p$.} \end{Remark}
+In the course of the proof we will see that if $\Gg=\Gg_\bx$ for $\bx$ generic in its facet, then we can take in the above $\Gg'=\Gg$, provided that $G$ does not involve anisotropic factors coming from division algebras of degree divisible by $p$.
+This last condition comes from Proposition \ref{Fixed}.} \end{Remark}

 \begin{proof} We can reduce to the case $G=\Res_{K/F}H$, with $H$ split over a tamely ramified extension of $K$; the general case is obtained by taking products.
 We may assume $\Gg=\Gg_\bx=\Res_{\O_K/\O_F}\Hh_{\bx}$ and $\bx\in \B(G, F)=\B(H, K)$ which we can assume is generic in its facet.
-We have the Hodge embedding $\rho: G\to \GL(V)$ given as a composition
+We have the Hodge embedding $\rho: G\to \GL(V^{(F)})$ given as a composition